Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

-Standard Versus Shrub Crepe Myrtles
+Standard Vs. Shrub Crepe Myrtles

 Crepe myrtles come in shrubs and standards.
 Shrub myrtles will grow to a height of several feet, but will never look like a tree.
 A standard is a crepe myrtle that will become a small ornamental tree, but small is relative — they are small only when compared to large, majestic trees such as oaks, or when butchered.
 The standards can grow quite large, so they should be planted with an eye for the future.

 Why Purchase the Shrub Type of Crepe Myrtle?

-A Personal Favorite: The Natchez Crepe Myrtle
+The Natchez Crepe Myrtle

 I installed two Natchez crepe myrtles in front of our home near Charlotte, North Carolina, where we lived for almost nine years.
 The canopy of the two trees grew together and provided nice shade for our front door.
 When they bloomed in mid-to-late May through June or early July, they were like two giant, graceful snowballs.